Magnus oilfield: History

-Fabrication of the Magnus structure began in 1973 at Highland Fabricators' yard at Nigg Bay in the Cromarty Firth.
-The jacket of the Magnus platform, the main oil export pipeline to the Ninian Central Platform, and the Northern Leg Gas Pipeline to Brent A were installed by 1974.
+Fabrication of the Magnus structure began in 1981 at Highland Fabricators' yard at Nigg Bay in the Cromarty Firth.
+The jacket of the Magnus platform was installed in 1982, with the main oil export pipeline to the Ninian Central Platform, and the Northern Leg Gas Pipeline to Brent A completed shortly afterwards.
+First oil from the field was achieved in August 1983.

 In May 1996, the production started at the South Magnus field.
-First oil from the field was achieved in August 1983.

 The enhanced oil recovery project was proposed in 2000.
 It was implemented in 2003.

 Reserves

 Magnus field's reserves are estimated to contain 1.54 Goilbbl of oil, of which 869 Moilbbl are recoverable reserves.

 Technical description

 The field is developed by a single central combined drilling and production platform.
 The Magnus jacket is the largest single piece steel structure in the North Sea.
 It was designed, manufactured and installed by John Brown Offshore.
 The original system also included seven subsea producing wells which were later turned around to water injection duty.

 The topsides for Magnus were designed by Matthew Hall Engineering which was also responsible for procurement, project management, construction management, offshore installation services and commissioning assistance.
 They were awarded the contract in December 1978.
 Initially there were facilities for 17 oil production wells, five water injection wells, and nine spare slots.
 The production capacity was 140,000 barrels of oil per day and 2.5 million standard cubic metres of gas per day.
 There are two production trains each with two stages of separation with the first stage operating at a pressure of 28 barg.
 Natural gas liquids were extracted from the gas stream using a turbo-expander/re-compressor system.
 Electricity generation was powered by three 27 MW GE Frame 5 gas turbines.
 All the gas compressors were driven by electric motors, not by gas turbines.
 The topside accommodation was for 200 people.
 There were 19 topside modules and the topsides weight was 31,000 tonnes.

 The produced oil is transported by a 91 km long 24 in pipeline to the Ninian Central platform, and further to the Sullom Voe Terminal.
 Produced natural gas from Magnus, together with gas from the Thistle and Murchison fields, is transported by a 79 km long 20 in pipeline to Brent A and further through the FLAGS to St Fergus in Aberdeenshire.